 Does your Personal Auto Insurance Policy Cover Damage/Theft on Rentals?

 It just might.
 Every policy differs, and this is something that you can usually add in.
 If it does not, that’s where your credit card might come in handy.
-Credit cards often protect you in the event that you don’t have the coverage via your primary auto insurance.
-However, if you do have the coverage via your auto insurance, it defaults to them.
+Credit cards may cover damage and theft in the event that you don’t have the coverage via your primary auto insurance.
+However, if you do have that coverage coverage via your auto insurance plan, it defaults to them.

 Rental Car Insurance Coverage from Credit Cards

 Credit card companies do not cover liability, but many do offer CDW/LDW type coverage, as noted below.
 However, the number of cards offering rental CDW/LDW coverage has been dwindling in recent years and I would recommend that you check on the specific card you would like to use as banks might have agreements on cards that differ from the general agreements below.